adinin319/IT-1025/Lab 5/readme.md

 b.)
 Infrastructure Topology vs. Wireless Mesh: In my opinion, Wireless Topologies are better than Infrastructure topology, Although I prefer a mixture of both.
 The reason I say this is because in a Wireless Topology, the user is not bound by physical ports to access the network.
 ### Network Design
+For my network, I have the two computers and the printer connected to the switch, since the data has to be sent to the printer.
+Both of these connections are both outbound and inbound, since even the printer will send messages out such as out of paper and ink.
+The router is also connected to the switch, since that is the connection that computers will need to get to the internet.
 ### NSA/CSS
+The NSA/CSS works to innovate the Cyber Security field by developing new ways to read and interpret data.
+They do this with the data that has to get to the US unread by foreign adversaries and reading their data.
 ## Cybersecurity and Encryption
 ### Information Systems Security
+a.)

+b.)Three Daily Tasks that I do that require authentication are logging onto my computer, unlocking my car, and swiping into work.
+Each of these could utilize multi-factor authentication by:<b/>

+   The Computer: Requiring a fingerprint as well as a PIN, requiring both a physical unlocker and knowledge of the PIN.<b/>

+   The Car: Requiring a PIN to unlock the car, requiring both a physical key and knowledge of a PIN to unlock the vehicle.<b/>

+   Swiping into Work: Requiring a Fingerprint to scan in, requiring two physical unlockers instead of one unlocker and a PIN.<b/>

+c.)
+Access Control Lists, or ACL, are lists of permissions that are attached to objects such as files.
+These include Whitelist and Blacklists, where a list determines who has access.
+The disadvantage to this strategy is that it gets very tedious to assign hundreds of permissions to each user.<b/>

+Role Based Access Control, or RBAC, are a set of permissions that are assigned to roles or lists that are assigned to a user determining their level of access.
+The disadvantage of these roles are that they have limited individual unique permission settings amongst the members.
 ### Cryptography
+The Caesar Cipher works where one letter will replace another based on a number of letters offset. an example of this is a Caesar Cipher of 5. where A = E, B = F, C = G, and so on.

+The letter frequency would change from language to language as each language uses each letter more often than another.4

+The Polyalphebetic Cipher is an encryption method where each party has a code phrase where each letter is its own caesar cipher. from there the shift happens and the letter is encrypted with multiple shifts.
 ### Brute-Force
+Brute Force tactic is where a person will go through every possible combination until the correct answer is achieved.
+This system relates to Kerckhoffs’s principle because the only way to solve the cipher should be with brute force.
+# Conclusion
+This lab was interesting as it is starting to get in data protection and the methods to keep the data safe.
+I hope we continue on this subject.